WICG/nav-speculation/README.md

 </script>
 ```

-This indicates to the browser that all of the links it sees, except for any to `/logout`, are safe to prerender.
-The browser can then heuristically perform such prerendering when it has spare resources (bandwidth, CPU cycles, memory, ...).
-The browser could use any triggers it wanted for this heuristic prerendering, such as:
+This indicates to the browser that all of the links it sees, except for any to `/logout`, are safe to prerender and prefetch.
+The browser can then heuristically perform such prerendering or prefetching when it has spare resources (bandwidth, CPU cycles, memory, ...).
+The browser could use any triggers it wanted for these heuristics, such as:

 * Historical data from the current user
 * Historical data aggregated over many users via telemetry